 Research: It is important that the Mid-Atlantic Council, and their representatives on the Habitat Committee and Habitat Plan Development Team (PDT), continue to support any research projects that would increase harvest opportunities within the Great South Channel Habitat Management Area (GSCHMA).
-Research should support a structure of ongoing Essential Fish Habitat (EFH)/HMA review that is responsive to new data collection, regardless of the source, and climate-driven species distributional changes.
-The development of a question driven process to periodically review EFH/HMA status is needed and is not presently in place.

-The SCOQ AP recommends the NEFMC and MAFMC pursue a cross Council workshop to, 1) review the management process in the GSCHMA, 2) better understand what research is being conducted in the area, 3) describe the process for ongoing management of these areas (as things change related to climate), and 4) develop a common understanding what this means for the process of managing these clam access areas in the GSCHMA.
+The lack of access in this area is a challenge for the industry and has negatively impacted catch rates.
+The advisors would like to see the Councils continue to work on this issue.
+Industry members are frustrated with their lack of ability to work through the Exempted Fishing Permit program.
+The time components of the access areas (seasonal restrictions for cod) should be revisited.
+The SCOQ AP recognizes that the Councils have taken initial steps in this discussion, but this continues to be an issue and the industry does not feel it is being addressed.
+The AP requests that the MAFMC make this issue a priority under their responsibilities to the SCOQ Fishery Management Plan.
+The AP also recommends that the MAFMC follow up with NEFMC to conduct a cross Council workshop to, 1) review the management process in the GSCHMA, 2) better understand what research is being conducted in the area, 3) describe the process for ongoing management of these areas (as things change related to climate), and 4) develop a common understanding what this means for the process of managing these clam access areas in the GSCHMA.
 It is unclear what is essential in these areas and what data might be needed to address modifications to these clam access/HMA areas going forward.
 One of the areas that is presently allowed to be fished by clam vessels in the GSCHMA is called the Fishing Rip.
 This area, although open to fishing, is not a viable location due to the how hard the bottom structure is with boulders; it destroys gear.
 This highlights the critical nature of collecting and analyzing accurate data to identify effective areas for clam vessels to harvest surfclam.